 Research Enquiry Service

-Our research team can help you with research into Tasmanian convicts – whether they came to Port Arthur or not.
+We can help you with research into Tasmanian convicts – whether they came to Port Arthur or not.
 We can also help you to research non-convicts who had a relationship with Port Arthur or the Tasman Peninsula – for example, a Medical Officer, Commandant or Overseer.

 We also provide typed transcriptions of conduct records, indents or description lists, to help you decipher the abbreviations these documents often contain.